CIFAR-10 Image Classification in TensorFlow

 Now that we have preprocessed the data, we can start building our model.
 We will use a convolutional neural network (CNN), which is a type of neural network that is particularly well-suited for image classification tasks.

-• Convolutional Layers − We will start with two convolutional layers, each followed by a max pooling layer.
-The purpose of the convolutional layers is to learn features from the input images, while the max pooling layers downsample the output of the convolutional layers.
+• Convolutional Layers We will start with three convolutional layers with increasing filter sizes, each followed by max pooling layers.
+These layers learn features from the input images.

-• Flatten Layer − We will then flatten the output of the convolutional layers into a 1D vector, which will be passed to the fully connected layers.
+• Flatten Layer We will then flatten the output of the convolutional layers into a 1D vector for the fully connected layers.

-• Output Layer − Finally, we will add an output layer with 10 neurons (one for each class) and a softmax activation function, which will produce the final class probabilities.
+• Output Layer Finally, we will add an output layer with 10 neurons (one for each class) and a softmax activation function.

 # Define the CNN model